neverfap-deluxe/nfd-api/content/programs_coaching/coaching-cost-02.md

 ---

-There are a few steps to this process, in order to ensure you're receiving the most value out my services.
+There are a few steps to this process in order to ensure you're receiving the most value out my services.

 ### All clients begin with a FREE 10 Minute Consultation so we can discuss how I can best help you.

 This is in order to establish an initial relationship, as well as to gauge whether you require personal coaching at all.

-Perhaps that initial 10 minutes is all you require, because you might only have a few questions on your mind.
+Perhaps you might only have a few questions on your mind.
 Perhaps you may decide that you require on-going assistance.

-Usually this becomes obvious quite immediately, and is precisely why it's important that we have this initial meeting.
+Usually it becomes quite obvious whether you'll require additional coaching, and it's precisely why it's important that we have this initial meeting.

 Because I speak to so many porn addicts each day, it doesn't take me very long to figure out what a person's problems are, as well as what is required for change.

-I can immediately tell if it's going to take them years to beat this thing, because of their inherent refusal to trust the process (usually as a result of excessive cynicism).
+I can immediately tell if it's going to take a person years to beat this thing because of their inherent refusal to trust the process (usually as a result of excessive cynicism).

-I can immediately tell if they're going to struggle with meditation, because of their inability to let go of their own thoughts and emotions.
+I can immediately tell if they're going to struggle with meditation because of their inability to let go of their own thoughts and emotions.

-Not only because I've personally been there before, but because it's what I observe everyday.
+I've been through this process a thousand times before.
+Not only because I've personally been there, but because it's what I observe on a daily basis.

 Regardless, I'm more-than-happy to help and provide assistance.